E-B-Jagodinski/E-B-Jagodinski/README.md

 - [LinkedIn](http://www.linkedin.com/in/eric-jagodinski)
 - [Twitter](https://twitter.com/EricJagodinski)

-### Note: Our lab uses GitLab and all our repos are private so don't judge my activity on here.
+## Note: Our lab uses GitLab and all our repos are private so please don't judge my activity on here.
+I'm still copying over what I can display publicly.

 # About Me